ThomasRohde/concept-hierarchy-designer/README.md

 ### Tips
 - Keyboard shortcuts work when modal dialogs are open
+- Tree navigation only works when no input fields are focused
 - Tooltips on buttons show the available shortcuts
 - Form modals display helpful hints about keyboard shortcuts